altomaltes/crossbootstrap/README.md

 The (sucessfull) new steps for porting are:

-2) Cross build a minimal set of utilities, by means of the results of this script.
++ Cross build a minimal set of utilities, by means of the results of this script.
-3) Using real hardware, system qemu or chrooted user qemu build the rest of packages
++ Using real hardware, system qemu or chrooted user qemu build the rest of packages

 Above steps are already achieved, but are not stable enough for release.

-The versions tested are:
+The versions tested came from the Slackware 15.0 release:

- GCC  : 9.3.0
+ - GCC  : 11.2.0
- LINUX: 5.4.46
+ - LINUX: 5.15.19
- GLIBC: 2.30
+ - GLIBC: 2.33
- MUSL : 1.2.1
+ - MUSL : 1.2.3
- BIN  : 2.33.1
+ - BIN  : 2.37

+## script jobs

+  #### slackcross
+  The main builder.
+Builds the packages for a given architecture ( binutils, linux headers, glibc and/or musl, and cross gcc ) so you can build executables

+  #### qemuscrapper
+  Iterates the files made for the slackcross, and builds a statically linked qemu and a busybox for the architectures selected.

+  #### slackjump
+  Installs, lists and uninstalls the qemu helpers so you can run the foreing architecture in a trasparent way.
+It is possible to build a complete Slackware distribution this way.

 Enjoy.